Grue-2/Projects/README.md

 ![alt text](/images/output.png "filter example image")

-its quite a bit harder to detect.
+its quite a bit harder to detect by plain sight.
 And the information which gets encoded can be scrambled/encrypted/have its location matched to the picture or randomized with a key etc...